-It was concluded that early rehabilitation after CABG surgery via adding HIIT or NEMS to conventional rehabilitation program improve blood pressure and quality of life.
-As they are viewed as a safe and noninvasive therapeutic option that could be implemented as a routine practice in post CABG patients.
+It was concluded that early rehabilitation after CABG surgery via adding HIIT or NEMS to conventional cardiac rehabilitation program could improve blood pressure and quality of life.

+As they are viewed as a safe and non-invasive therapeutic option that could be implemented as a routine practice in post CABG patients.